 The Earth’s forests, wetlands, reefs, and other habitats serve our lives and economies in ways that are often overlooked.
 They support the wildlife for which these places are home, but they also support people—storing carbon that slows climate change, purifying and regulating our water, providing pollinators for our crops, and supplying us with food and medicine.

 Reliably quantifying the value of these benefits is difficult.
-Consequently, governments, businesses, and individuals making decisions that ultimately determine the fate of natural systems often fail to consider those benefits fully.
+Consequently, governments, businesses, and individuals who make decisions that ultimately determine the fate of natural systems often fail to consider the benefits fully.
 WWF scientists are leading global efforts to measure ecosystem services and to provide new justification for conserving nature based on economic interests and human welfare.

-A large part of WWF’s efforts to value nature is conducted through the Natural Capital Project – a partnership among WWF, Stanford University, The Nature Conservancy, and the University of Minnesota.
+WWF’s efforts to value nature includes work done through the Natural Capital Project – a partnership among WWF, Stanford University, The Nature Conservancy, and the University of Minnesota.
 Through the partnership, WWF has helped produce the groundbreaking InVEST software tool that allows scientists and decision makers to measure and map nature’s benefits.

 Our work impacts governments, businesses, and communities by providing them with knowledge – gleaned through sound, innovative science – to inform their decision making.
 Our work shows policymakers and businesses where nature’s benefits come from, what they are worth, and how they are affected by policies and projects.
 Our work also illuminates the natural benefits flowing from private and communal lands like those in Belize, Namibia and Indonesia, where payments encourage landowners and communities to actively conserve natural habitats.